Below are the listings (if any) of paid part-time and/or full-time positions available at WCTE.

 Internships are offered to students of all colleges, universities, and trade schools.
 Recruiting is normally accomplished through the school internship or career services office, and on-campus through career and internship fairs.
 Students may also contact WCTE directly.
 WCTE will process applications and the supervisor from the department for which the student is applying will conduct interviews.
 Once accepted, students are assigned to work on a specific project or production for an academic semester.

-*All WCTE internships are unpaid.
+*WCTE internships are unpaid, unless otherwise stated.

 - All Candidates MUST have a flexible schedule and provide own transportation.